terellison/Go-Fish-C-Sharp/README.md

   - If the questioned player does not have cards of the specified rank, the requesting player draws a card from the deck.
 - The game ends when the deck is empty.
-Whichever player completed the most books of cards is declarde the winner.
+Whichever player completed the most books of cards is declared the winner.